 The new channel reconnects Box Elder’s 27-square mile watershed to Telegraph Creek, allowing fish to repopulate the watershed as hydrologic conditions allow.
 The MCC crew installed 10 species of native riparian trees and shrubs in three different plots along the new channel, including some species we had not yet tried in our vegetative restoration trials (buffaloberry, hawthorne, currant, green ash, sand cherry and snowberry) as well as others we had tried during the trials (yellow willow, plains cottonwood, rose and chokecherry).
 To improve plant survival rates, all plants were irrigated and protected with a weed mat.
 Finally, we fenced all three plots to protect the plants from browse by deer, elk and bison.
 We will be monitoring how the channel adjusts as it naturalizes with flows as well as how the plants survive.

 As our restoration activities occur, we will continue monitoring stream hydrology and measuring stream flows and precipitation events to improve our understanding of local water systems and to inform future management decisions.
-WWF will continue monitoring the results of the dam removal on the adjacent channel and riparian area over the next several years.
-Other upcoming projects include monitoring bison utilization and impacts on riparian areas and evaluating opportunities for native fish restoration.
+Upcoming projects include monitoring bison utilization and impacts on riparian areas and evaluating opportunities for native fish restoration.
 We are also evaluating possible reconnection of oxbows cut off for farming purposes and other stream restoration activities.